tcwong2024/tcwong2024/README.md

 ## Hi there, I'm Teck Choy 👋

 🌟 **Passionate IT Professional** with over 20 years of diverse experience in **software development**, specializing in web, mobile, and desktop applications.
 Proficient in a wide array of programming languages and frameworks, including Angular, React Native, C#.NET, and Python.
-Currently expanding my expertise in **Cloud & DevOps**, focusing on Docker, Kubernetes, AWS services, Terraform and CI/CD practices.
+Currently expanding my expertise in **Cloud, CI/CD & DevOps**, focusing on Docker, Kubernetes, AWS services, Terraform and CI/CD practices.
 I thrive in collaborative environments where I can leverage my skills to drive innovation and streamline development processes.

 In addition to my technical pursuits, I'm a **badminton lover** and an avid **photographer**.
 I enjoy **cycling**, **hiking**, **traveling** and singing with **guitar**.
 A **DIY** enthusiast at heart, I cherish spending quality time as a **family man**, constantly seeking new adventures and experiences.